Naushad: Death and legacy

 Naushad died on 5 May 2006 in Mumbai due to cardiac arrest at age 86.
 He was buried at the Juhu Muslim cemetery.

 He is survived by six daughters Zubeda, Fehmida, Farida, Sayeeda, Rashida, and Waheeda and three sons Rehman Naushad, Raju Naushad & Iqbal Naushad.
 Rehman Naushad being the eldest of all assisted him in some of his films.
-Also, Naushad composed music for two movies directed by Rahman Naushad, My Friend (1974) and Teri Payal Mere Geet (1989).
+Also, Naushad composed music for two movies directed by Rehman Naushad, My Friend (1974) and Teri Payal Mere Geet (1989).

 Naushad was ranked as one of the most respected and successful music directors of Indian Film Industry.

 Naushad had requested the Maharashtra State Government to sanction a plot for an institution for promoting Hindustani music.
 This was sanctioned during his lifetime and the 'Naushad Academy of Hindustani Sangeet' was formed.

 Writer

 Naushad was also a respected and published poet and formally launched his book of Urdu poetry entitled Aathwaan Sur ("The Eighth Note") and the Navras label's album titled "Aathwan Sur – The Other Side of Naushad" having 8 ghazals as part of Hounslow's book fair and festival "Bookmela" in November 1998.
 The album has lyrics and composition by Naushad, arranged by Uttam Singh.